inwenis/blog/docs/posts/post15.md

 $fileNames | % { $csvData | Export-Csv -Path $_ }
 ```

-The upsie:
+## The "Oopsie"
 ```PowerShell
 ls *.csv | % { cat $_ | % { $_ -replace "42","" } | out-file $_ -Append }
 ```

 This command will never finish.
-Run it for a moment (and kill it), see the result and try to figure out what happens.
+Run it for a moment (and then kill it), see the result, and try to figure out what happens.
 Explanation below.

 .